 Before his economics brief, Paul was Channel 4’s Culture and Digital Editor, examining the social, cultural and business impact of the new age of digital and online.
 Prior to joining the commercial broadcaster he took over from Stephanie Flanders as Newsnight’s Economics Editor after several years as Business & Industry Correspondent.
 He summed up his own agenda as ‘profit, people and planet.’
 Paul’s analysis of economic trends and political developments is always accessible to a wide audience, without ‘dumbing down’ or patronising.

 Now free of the constraints of broadcast journalism, Paul takes a critical look at business and capitalism.
 He considers the impact and democratising power of technology and how this could affect the existing political and commercial elites.
 As in his acclaimed book PostCapitalism: A Guide to Our Future, he argues that as well as changes to services and delivery, the digital world has changed everything from currency to labour to the very concept of ownership.
+He followed that with Clear Bright Future: A Radical Defence of the Human Being, a look at, and defence of, what make humans unique in an age of culture wars, AI, uncertainty and geonomics.

 Paul has written a series of books covering contemporary economics and politics.
 In Why It’s Kicking Off Everywhere, he shines a light on the new activism, from cyber-protest in the Arab Spring to the Occupy movement.
 In Live Working Or Die Fighting: How The Working Class Went Global, he examines the epic history of the labour movement; in Meltdown he explores ‘the age of greed.’
 He has also written a novel, Rare Earth, in which a journalist journeys through the seamier side of China.